eoelliot1/SPA_API/README.md

 4. Access Swagger UI to explore endpoints

----

-## Definition of Done

-A user story is considered complete when:

-* The endpoint is implemented and functional
-* DTOs are used correctly
-* Validation and error handling are in place
-* Unit tests are written and passing
-* Swagger documentation is complete
-* Code is reviewed and merged into the main branch
+ Code is reviewed and merged into the main branch

----

-## Lessons Learned

-* Importance of clear user stories and acceptance criteria
-* Benefits of DTOs in API design
-* Writing tests early improves confidence
-* Communication is critical in short sprints

 ---